 Now is the time to check your capital gains allowance!

-As we approach the end of the current tax year and wave goodbye to the £6,000 threshold, it's time to take advantage of your tax allowances before they are lost forever.
-It’s also a great time to start planning your tax strategy for next year!
+As we approach the end of the 2025/26 tax year, take advantage of your £3,000 CGT allowance before it's lost.
+It's also a great time to start planning your tax strategy for 2026/27.

 If you’re not already a Recap user, check out the app to discover how it unites trading and taxes so you can concentrate on the fun stuff!